Haradan History, Family Crest & Coats of Arms

 Early History of the Haradan family

-Another 117 words (8 lines of text) covering the years 1086 and 1756 are included under the topic Early Haradan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Haradan research.
+Another 59 words (4 lines of text) covering the years 1086 and 1756 are included under the topic Early Haradan History in all our PDF Extended History products and printed products wherever possible.

 Haradan Spelling Variations

 Haradan has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Haradan have been found, including Harraden, Harradine, Haridine, Harridine, Horoden, Harnden, Herndon and many more.

 Early Notables of the Haradan family (pre 1700)